-I know EMULSIVE is running a Portraparty, but me being a grumpy old-aged pensioner, I don’t have any social media accounts (although I do read some).
-So hopefully this 5 Frames With… will be allowed.
+I know EMULSIVE is running a Portra Party, but me being a grumpy old-aged pensioner, I don’t have any social media accounts (although I do read some).
+So hopefully these 5 Frames… will be allowed.

 I have, subconsciously, in the past month put Kodak Porta’s 160, 400 and 800, in that order through the Leica M6, one after the other.
 I bought a roll of Portra 800 specifically for a trip to the Harry Potter Tour at Leavesden Movie Studios, however, I put the film in the camera too early and took it to an Airfare first.
 This gave me a chance to look at how it copes with strong sunny lighting as well as movie lighting on the studio tour.
 The Portra films originate from the wonderful Kodak Vision Movie films, Portra’s 160 and 400 from the more recent VISION 3 and Portra 800 from the older VISION 2.